Willie169/Android-Non-Root/README.md

 * Magnetic Spectrum
 * Magnetic ruler

-Go to their official website: <http://phyphox.org> for more information.
+Go to [their official website](http://phyphox.org) for more information.

 ---